 - Set customers up for success with a good welcome email or onboarding email series.

-Whatever you do, make sure that you're helping customers get more value out of your product.
+Whatever you do, ensure you're helping customers get more value out of your product.
 This can significantly increase the likelihood that free users will upgrade to a paid account.

 4. Remind users to upgrade at every turn.

-One important thing to keep in mind is that your users are real people, which means you can't expect them to pick up on subtle encouragement to upgrade their account.
-Instead, you should find every excuse to remind users that they are on a limited plan and that they have the option to upgrade to a paid account with fewer restrictions.
-Some examples include:
+It's important to keep in mind that your users are real people, which means you can't expect them to pick up on subtle encouragement to upgrade their accounts.

-- In-app notifications highlighting specific points of limitation for free-users
+- In-app notifications highlighting specific feature limitations for free users.

-- Periodic email notifications that remind users what they could be getting with a paid plan
+- Periodic email notifications to remind users what they could get from a paid plan.

 5. Take a more hands-on approach to inside sales.

-Once you have your qualified leads, your inside sales representatives can follow up to get in contact with the decision makers and make the sale directly.
+Once you have qualified your leads, your inside sales representatives can contact the decision-makers and make the sale directly.

-You just have to make sure that you always focus on your customers and understand how they get value from your product.
-This will allow you to create a freemium model that strikes the perfect balance between demonstrating the utility of your product while still leaving free users wanting more.
+To be successful, ensure you always focus on your customers and understand how they get value from your product.
+That way, so you create a plan that demonstrates the most value for them while also leaving them wanting more.